 Yes, but you’ll find that most alternatives will have more components and will take you longer to set up.
 For example, this product made of Acacia wood comes in 12” x 12” panels that are secured in place by using Polypropylene carbonate (PPC) framework forms that allow you to snap them in place piece by piece.

-- UV protection, doesn’t fade unlike other brands: our wood tiles are made of acacia wood material...
+- UV PROTECTED FOR LONGER LIFE: Our wood tiles are made of acacia wood material coated with oil for...

 What is Acacia wood?